nyxcalamity/pos-lab/README.md

 Most of project structure and some code structures were imposed on us by the course leader.

 ### Team
-This project was performed by two people:
+This project was carried out by two people:

 - Denys Sobchyshak
 - Denys Korzh